AckimJnr/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory        # Creates a directory in temp directory called my_first_directory 7-movethatfile		# moves file betty from /tmp to /tmp/my_first_directory
 8-firstdelete		# deletes the file betty from /tmp/my_first_directory
 9-firstdirdeletion	# Deletes my_first_directory from /tmp dir
+10-back			#changes Working dir to the previous one